× FreshBooks App Logo

 Who Needs to File a Schedule C Tax Form?

-• Working a side gig in addition to a paid, regular job
+• You work a side gig in addition to a paid, regular job.

-• Doing freelance work (either full or part-time)
+• You do freelance work (either full or part-time).

-• Receiving untaxed self-employment income from another source
+• You receive untaxed self-employment income from another source.

-In addition to certain individuals needing to file a Schedule C, the form might be required to be filed by 3 types of business structures:
+In addition, the form might be required to be filed by 3 types of business entities:

 • Sole Proprietorships – Unincorporated, “pass-through” entity businesses owned and run by 1 person who is entitled to all business profits and responsible for all losses/liabilities